keylime/keylime/README.md

 Please contact us directly at [security@keylime.groups.io](mailto:security@keylime.groups.io) for any bug that might impact the security of this project. **Do not** use a github issue to report any potential security bugs.

-## TPM Emulator use.

-Do not use TPM emulators in production!

-All TPM emulators should only be used for testing or demo environments.
-They should never be used in a production environment.
-A software emulated TPM does not have anywhere near the level of data protection  that a hardware TPM provides.

 ## Project Meetings